powerman/vcprompt/README.txt

 vcprompt has minimal dependencies: it does as much as it can with the standard C library and POSIX calls.
 It should work on any POSIX-compliant system with a C99 compiler.
-Some features will only work with the help of an external library (see "Dependencies" below).
+Some optional features require external libraries (see "Dependencies" below).

 To build vcprompt from the source tarball: